-Guam faces some challenges in complying with the SYNAR regulation.
+Guam faces some challenges in complying with the SYNAR regulation:

-- Limited resources for law enforcement of youth access laws the number of enforcement personnel is extremely limited within the Department of Revenue and Taxation. - Difficulty recruiting youth inspectors Guam's attempt to recruit and achieve a more balanced inspector distribution relative to age/gender; it was difficult to recruit specifically 16 and 17 years old males who feel that it is "not cool" to participate in a "sting operation."
-An example is during the recruitment process at one of Guam's high school summer program five youth completed their applications, two of these individuals actually attended the mandatory Synar inspector training, yet only one youth actually participated during the inspection day. - Limitation on completeness and accuracy of tobacco outlets list The official list of Guam's tobacco outlets is still being worked on for complete accuracy, since the FFY 2005 inspection.
-It is difficult to locate the physical addresses of some of the listed tobacco outlets however, the Guam Bureau of Land Management is currently developing an updated map of Guam which may prove useful in future Synar Inspections. - Geographic, demographic and logistical considerations Because of periodic natural disasters such as typhoons, many street signs are non-existent, making identification of minor streets problematic.
-A significant proportion of tobacco shop owners are Korean and Vietnamese, and occasionally, language barriers are encountered.
-In addition, Guam's public agencies have no jurisdiction and access to tobacco vendors inside military installments; thus, these establishments are not inspected for compliance. - Cultural factors As a small island, many Guam residents are known to each other.
-This has resulted in numerous situations where either the youth inspector and/or the adult inspector is recognized by the tobacco vendor.
+- Limited resource for law enforcement of youth access laws -The number of enforcement personnel is extremely limited within the Department of Revenue and Taxation - Difficulty recruiting youth inspectors Guam's attempt to recruit and achieve a more balanced inspector distribution relative to age/gender; it was difficult to recruit specifically 16 and 17 years old males who feel that it is "not cool" to participate in a "sting operation." - Limitation on completeness and accuracy of tobacco outlet list The official list of Guam's tobacco outlets is still being worked on for complete accuracy, since the FFY 2006 inspection.
+It is difficult to locate the physical addresses of some of the listed tobacco outlets, however, the Guam Bureau of Land Management is currently developing an updated map of Guam which may prove useful in future Synar inspections. - Geographic, demographic and logistical considerations Because of periodic natural disasters such as typhoons, many street signs are non-existent, making identification of minor streets problematic.
+A significant proportion of tobacco show owners are Korean, Vietnamese, and Chinese, and occasionally, language barriers are encountered.
+In addition, Guam's public agencies have no jurisdiction and access to tobacco vendors inside military installations; thus these establishments are not inspected for compliance. - Cultural factors As a small island, many Guam residents are known to each other.

+This has resulted in numerous situations where either the youth inspector and/or the adult inspector and compliance officer is recognized by the tobacco vendor.
 Also, it is not an uncommon practice in many villages for adults to direct children to buy cigarettes for them.